Shourya742/Shourya742.github.io/_posts/2025-12-20-intiuting-noise.md

 Honestly?
 Not much you can do besides agreeing to something beforehand.
 A bit disappointing that there's no clever solution here, but think about it: you can't know you're talking to someone if you don't already know who they are.

-So then the straight-foward approach is Pre-Shared-keys (PSK) that both sides would either put directly into AEAD (skipping key exchange), or use randomize Diffie-Hellman shared secret result.
+So then the straight-foward approach is Pre-Shared-keys (PSK) that both sides would either put directly into AEAD (skipping key exchange), and use randomize Diffie-Hellman shared secret result.

 In practise, Noise usually avoids shared secrets and instead relies on identities.
 Rather than agreeing on a secret ahead of time, one side can know the other's public key in advance or learn it once and remember it for future connections.
 This still requires prior agreement, but only on public information, which scales far better and does not need to be kept confidential.